mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I bought a new set of SFP+ multimode fiber cables, and the problem went away.
 Unfortunately, I discovered the problem three days after the return window for my $XX box of SFP+ single mode fiber cables had closed, so if anyone wants some single mode SFP+ patch cables, let me know.

-### Don't install fiber keys backwards
+### Don't install patch keys backwards

-One of the first surprises I got of the patch panel was that the keys kept popping out of the frame.
-It was easy to insert an Ethernet cable, but whenever I removed one, it would wiggle the key out of the frame with it.

-From some experimentation, I realized I installed the keys backwards.
-I installed them from the front, like this:
+I'm going to sound like a moron here, but I installed my patch panel keys incorrectly twice before I realized how to do it the correct way.
+Now that I've seen the correct way, what I thought was correct before looks absurd, but it's my first rack!

+So, my first attempt was like this:

+It fit snugly, and it was easy to plug Ethernet cables into it like that, so I thought that was right.
+But I quickly noticed it was popping out of the patch panel every time I removed an Ethernet cable.

+"I must have done this backwards," I thought.
+So I plugged the keys in from the rear.
+It was tougher to get them in, but they stayed in place better.

+I had them like this for six months!

+It wasn't until I bought my second patch panel and experimented with installing the keys before I installed the patch panel that I realized there was a different method.

+It turns out that the little ridge on the top isn't for decoration.
+I had them like this for three months before I realized that was incorrect too.
+They go in from the back and click in.
+You'll hear a little click when they slot into the correct position.
+The front face should be roughly flush with the front of the patch panel.

 {{<img src="key-wrong.webp" max-width="500px">}}

-Actually, the correct way is from the back, like this:

 {{<gallery caption="Correct way">}}
 {{<img src="key-right.webp" max-width="400px">}}
 {{<img src="key-back-right.webp" max-width="400px">}}
 {{</gallery>}}

-I had them like this for three months before I realized that was incorrect too.
-They go in from the back and click in.
-You'll hear a little click when they slot into the correct position.
-The front face should be roughly flush with the front of the patch panel.

 TODO: Photos